 Franklin knew his mission was straightforward, if not simple.
-He would use his intellect, charm, wit, and experience to convince France to join the war on the side of the fledgling United States of America.
-Franklin’s popularity, persuasive powers, and a key American battlefield victory were crucial factors that led France to join the war in 1778.
+He would use his intellect, charm, wit and experience to convince France to join the war on the side of the fledgling United States of America.
+Franklin’s popularity and persuasive powers, and a key American battlefield victory, were crucial factors that led France to join the war in 1778.

-When the Continental Army, commanded by Gen. Horatio Gates, defeated the British at the Battles of Saratoga on Sept.
-19 and Oct.
-7, 1777, it is estimated that as many as nine out of 10 American soldiers carried French arms, and virtually all had French gunpowder.
-French field guns also played a critical role in a decisive triumph that forced the historic surrender of British Gen. John Burgoyne and his entire army.
+When American troops, commanded by General Horatio Gates, defeated the British at the Battles of Saratoga on September 19 and October 7, 1777, it is estimated that as many as nine out of 10 American soldiers carried French arms, and virtually all had French gunpowder.
+French field guns also played a critical role in a decisive triumph that forced the historic surrender of British General John Burgoyne and his entire army.

 At Valley Forge that day, Washington’s army was suffering.
 More soldiers were dying or deserting with each new frigid winter day.
 The rest were just trying to survive.
 But by May 1, when Washington received word of the good news from Paris, the harsh winter was a bad memory.
 He assembled the entire army at Valley Forge for a martial celebration.
 The ceremony included Washington’s request that “upon a signal given, the whole army will huzza, ‘Long Live the King of France.’”

-Though he spoke no English, Rochambeau hit it off with Washington.
+Though he spoke no English, Rochambeau immediately hit it off with Washington.
 The two formed an effective team, and their combined forces became, as Washington put it, seemingly “actuated by one spirit.”
-In August 1781, they moved south into Virginia on the offensive with a plan to trap British Gen. Charles Cornwallis and his 8,000-man army encamped at Yorktown.
+In August 1781, they moved south into Virginia on the offensive, with a plan to trap British General Cornwallis and his 8,000-man army encamped at Yorktown.
 Lafayette’s force was already there, blocking escape routes.

-On Sept.
-9, 1781, in the Battle of the Capes, one of history’s most consequential naval battles, de Grasse defeated the British fleet, damaging it badly enough to force its withdraw to New York.
+Beginning on September 5, 1781, in the Battle of the Capes, one of history’s most consequential naval battles, de Grasse defeated the British fleet, damaging it badly enough to force its withdrawal to New York.
 Cornwallis was surrounded, and the Siege of Yorktown began.
-On Oct.
-19, 1781, Cornwallis surrendered.
+On October 19, 1781, Cornwallis surrendered.
 His defeat broke the back of Britain’s war effort and led to the formal end of the war in 1783.